Government Degree College for Boys, Anantnag

 The Government Degree College, Anantnag was established in 1950 as an Intermediate College.
 One of the largest colleges of northern India, it is spread over an area of 250 kanals.
 After functioning as an intermediate college for eleven (11) years, the college attained Degree College status in 1961-62.
 The college was given 2(f) and 12 (B) status by the UGC in 1972.
 After the implementation of NCERT pattern (10+02+03) in the state in 1983-1984, the 11th and 12th classes were delinked from the institution.
 In the 1980s, the IGNOU Study centre (1211) was established in the college.

+The college was Accredited by NAAC first in 2005 then in 2012 and then in 2021 to evaluate the academic standards of the institution conferring college with B+, A and B+ grade respectively.
+In a stride forward, the college was granted the “College with Potential for Excellence” (CPE) status by UGC in April 2016.

 Degrees

 The college offers various undergraduate courses ranging from Arts, Science, to Humanities.

 Here is the list of Undergraduate Courses offered by the college.